smb-h/ner-rgu/README.md

 ```
 I have given you a sample transcript of a brief conversation between 2 attendees at a meeting.
 The conversation consists of each attendee introducing themselves in different ways, while also referring to other people.
-Three of the attendees speak more than once.
 The following is an example:
 Speaker1: Hi, my name is John Smith.
 Speaker2: Hi John, hi everyone, my name is Jane Brown.
 Speaker1: Nice to meet you, Jane.